Mineralogy Certification Course

 Formula: Al2O[SiO4], or Al2[Si2O5]

-Identification of kyanite doesn't usually have any issues.
-Kyanite is typical for its bladed, tabular, elongated crystal forms, perfect cleavage, and blue coloration.
-Another outstanding feature of kyanite is its anisotropy of hardness.
-You can see two different hardness values within one crystal.
-Kyanite is softer (5-5.5) if you try to scratch it along with crystal elongation but is harder (7) perpendicular to crystal elongation.
+Identifying kyanite usually isn't difficult.
+Kyanite is known for its bladed, elongated crystal forms, perfect cleavage, and blue coloration.
+Another outstanding feature of kyanite is its anisotropic hardness.
+One crystal can have two different hardness values.
+Kyanite is softer (5-5.5) if you scratch it along its crystal elongation but harder (7) if you scratch it perpendicular to its crystal elongation.

 When scratch tested along its crystal elongation, kyanite has a hardness of 5-5.5.
 However, when scratched by the same tool across its crystal elongation, the same kyanite crystal resists scratching.
 Photos © International Gem Society/Olena Rybnikova, PhD.